stratapp-ai/stratapp-ai.github.io/about.md

 # world's first strategy execution SaaS app to create a connected workspace across strategic and day to day work - save time, focus on what matters

 ##### Imagine strategy, heatmap, KPIs/OKRs, planning, initiatives, projects, tasks, risks, ideation, live org chart, live meetings notes and next-gen social collaboration (with context, structure, @org-design and powerful filtering by role, time, context and post type) in one seamless experience.
-10 apps in 1, for about half the price of 1.